 And had your son played your lifeX again, he might have witnessed time dismantle the wall of your ego not out of some cruel and senseless battle, but because your will was in the way of life’s unfolding.
-And he might have caught how the day of his graduation was the day you stopped caring that you were a tin soldier of the man you once dreamed of being, because that was the day you realized your son would be a better man than you.
+And he might have caught how the day of his graduation was the day you stopped caring that you were a tin soldier of the man you once dreamed of being, because that was the day you realized your son would not waste his life like you did.

 Some life experiences, like Elon Musk’s, are sent out into space for extraterrestrials to find and become familiar with human life, like they used to do with recordings of “Thriller” and The Beatles.
 While your life would be a better portrait of an average human life, they don’t send yours.

 So then you really die.
 Because people stop living you.
 And then people stop living the people who had lived you.

 And your life becomes a private, insignificant mystery once again.